Gibberlings3/Skills-and-Abilities/README.md

 - Tireless (4 slots): The character does not become fatigued to include after using rage or frenzy.
 - Fast Healing (5 slots): The character regenerates 1 hit point per round.
 This will stack with other methods of regeneration.

+**PALE MASTER (Next Release):** This proficiency path allows one to master the deathless arts.
+With this proficiency, one draws on a font of special lore that provides a macabre power all its own.
+- Darkvision (1 slot): The character gains the ability to see in the dark.
+- Bone Skin (2 slots): The character's flesh becomes tough and cadaverous providing +2 bonus to AC.
+- Deathless Vigor (3 slots): The character gains a +2 bonus to save vs. Paralysis / Poison / Death
+- Tough as Bone (4 slots): The character becomes immune to hold, paralysis, and stun effects.
+- Deathless Mastery (5 slots): The character gains immunity to all forms of death magic.

+**SWIFTBLADE (Next Release):** This proficiency allows one to combine arcane-assisted speed with melee skill to turn a first strike into a deadly assault.
+With this proficiency, one discovers unconventional ways to utilize the haste spell.
+All abilities are cumulative.
+- Arcane Reflexes (1 slot): The character gains a -2 bonus to Speed Factor while under the effects of a haste spell.
+- Swift Surge (2 slots): The character gains +1 bonus to Thac0 and AC while under the effects of a haste spell.
+- Blurred Alacrity (3 slots): The character becomes blurred while under the effects of a haste spell.
+- Greater Swift Surge (4 slots): The character gains an additional bonus to Thac0 and AC bringing it to +2 while under the effects of a haste spell.
+- Evasive Celerity (5 slots): The character gains +10% magic resistance while under the effects of a haste spell.

+**POWER STRIKER (Next Release & Artisan Kitpack Fighter Overhaul Required):** This proficiency allows a warrior to attack with more ferocious Power Attacks.
+- Enhanced Power Attack (1 slot): The character gains a +5 damage bonus (instead of +3) when using the Power Attack modal.
+When using the Improved Power Attack modal, the character gains a +10 damage bonus (instead of +6).
+- Supreme Power Attack (2 slots): The character gains a +6 damage bonus (instead of +3) when using the Power Attack modal.
+When using the Improved Power Attack modal, the character gains a +12 damage bonus (instead of +6).
+- NOTE: Even though other classes may have access to this weapon style, only Fighters will be able to use it to improve their Power Attack modal.

 **BOW:**  This weapon class allows the character to use Long bows, Composite Long bows, and Short bows.
 Only Fighters, Rangers, and Paladins can use the Composite Long bow.
 Thieves can choose this category, but are restricted to Short Bows only.

 **SPIKED WEAPONS:**  This weapon class allows the character to use Morning Stars and Flails.